books about China: The Beautiful Country and the Middle Kingdom by John Pomfret

 It’s widely believe that if the 20th was the American Century, the 21st may well prove to be China’s.
 There is good reason to believe that.
 Within less than a generation China’s economy will overtake that of the United States.
 It’s already number two.
 And under Xi Jinping, China is flexing its muscles all across East and Southeast Asia, egged on by a wave of ultranationalism that is sweeping through the Chinese people.

 Meanwhile, the USA is in decline, no matter what our own ultra-nationalists might say.
-The proof lies in the deterioration of the country’s infrastructure, the wave of white nationalist populism that has begun to seize the levers of national power, and the failure of America’s leaders to assert world leadership on the issues that matter the most: climate change and nuclear proliferation.
+The proof lies in the deterioration of the country’s infrastructure, the wave of white nationalist populism that has begun to seize the levers of national power and threatens civil war, and the failure of America’s leaders to assert world leadership on the issues that matter the most: climate change and nuclear proliferation.
 It behooves all Americans to learn more about the country that has emerged as our nation’s principal adversary.
-These twenty books about China can help.
+These thirty books about China can help.

 Insightful books about China: nonfiction